abhishek-kumar-code/Redfish_Public/Specification.md

 #### Absent resources

-JEFFA: Double check some wordings

-Resources may be either absent or their state unknown at the time a client requests information about that resource.
+Resources may be absent or their state unknown at the time a client requests information about that resource.
 For resources that represent removable or optional components, absence provides useful information to clients, as it indicates a capability (e.g., an empty PCIe slot, DIMM socket, or drive bay) that would not be apparent if the resource simply did not exist.
 This also applies to resources that represent a limited number of items or unconfigured capabilities within an implementation, but this usage should be applied sparingly and should not apply to resources limited in quantity due to arbitrary limits (e.g., an implementation that limits `SoftwareInventory` to a maximum of 20 items should not populate 18 absent resources when only two items are present).

-For resources that provide useful data in an absent state, and where the URI is expected to remain constant (such as when a DIMM is removed from a memory socket), the resource should exist, and should represent the `State` property of the `Status` object as `Absent`.
+For resources that provide useful data in an absent state, and where the URI is expected to remain constant (such as when a DIMM is removed from a memory socket), the resource should exist, and should return a value of `Absent` for the `State` property in the `Status` object.
 In this circumstance, any required properties for which there is no known value shall be represented as `null`.
 Properties whose support is based on the configuration choice or the type of component installed (and therefore unknown while in the absent state), should not be returned.
-Likewise, subordinate resources for a absent resource should not be populated until their support can be determined (e.g., the `Power` and `Thermal` resources under a `Chassis` resource should not exist for an absent Chassis).
+Likewise, subordinate resources for an absent resource should not be populated until their support can be determined (e.g., the `Power` and `Thermal` resources under a `Chassis` resource should not exist for an absent Chassis).

 Client software should be aware that when absent resources are later populated, the updated resource may represent a different configuration or physical item, and previous data (including read-only properties) obtained from that resource may be invalid.
 For example, the `Memory` resource shows details about an single DIMM socket and the installed DIMM.
-When that DIMM is removed, the Memory resource remains to indicate the empty DIMM socket (with an `Absent` value for `State` within the `Status` object).
-Later, an upgraded DIMM is installed, and the Memory resource then contains data about this new DIMM, which could have completely different characteristics.
+When that DIMM is removed, the `Memory` resource remains as an absent resource to indicate the empty DIMM socket.
+Later, a new DIMM is installed in that socket, and the `Memory` resource represents data about this new DIMM, which could have completely different characteristics.

 ### Registries